Overview

 Treatments

 The treatment approach for functional neurological symptom disorder is tailored to the individual, considering the specific symptoms, severity, and the presence of any associated psychological conditions.
-The primary goal of treatment is to alleviate symptoms, improve functional abilities, and address underlying psychological challenges that may be contributing to the disorder.
+The primary goal of treatment for functional neurological disorders is to alleviate symptoms, improve functional abilities, and address underlying psychological challenges that may be contributing to the disorder.
 Treatment often involves collaborative care with healthcare providers, focusing on managing symptoms effectively to enhance overall quality of life.

 Psychological therapy is the cornerstone of treatment for conversion disorder.
 Several types of therapy can be beneficial, including the following modalities: